Write a little about yourself. Just a paragraph will do.

 Offer a few tips to help matches win you over.

-you're smart and smart-assed, wise and goofy, you know a thing or
+- you're smart and smart-assed, wise and goofy, and you know a

-you have a high tolerance for puns.
-And you don't have to love the
+- you have a high tolerance for puns; also you don't have to love

-Three Stooges, but you're okay with the fact that they WILL make me
+the Three Stooges but you're okay with the fact that they WILL make

 Who are you looking for?